-Glacier National Park is located in northwest Montana near Kalispell.
-The Park is famous for spectacular scenery.
+Glacier National Park is located in northwest Montana.
+Glacier is a vast wilderness region, a favorite place for hiking and viewing nature.
+The Park is famous for its spectacular scenery.
 High mountains, glaciers, alpine meadows, and pristine lakes make Glacier a special destination.
 Some people say Glacier is America’s most scenic park.

 Glacier National Park covers a large geographic area.
 Measured in Google Earth, the distance across Glacier is about 35 miles east to west and about 60 miles north to south.

 After the Ice Age ended, the mountains of northwest Montana, once blanketed by thick glacial ice, reemerged.
 Only this time, the mountains showed a new presence, so much more beautiful and grander than before.
 The glaciers sculpted the mountains in ways unimaginable.
 The land near mountain peaks was transformed by the development of new landforms.
 A unique glacial ecosystem was created.

 In present day, 26 glaciers, defined as active ice masses larger than 25 acres, remain in the park.
 These glaciers formed about 7,000 years ago and are not a part of the massive alpine glaciers that existed during the Pleistocene period.

 Most of the park’s glaciers are located in remote areas.
 To view them often takes great effort, hiking long distances in mountainous terrain.
 Sperry Glacier, Piegan Glacier, Grinnell Glacier, Sexton Glacier, and Agassiz Glacier are a few of the prominent glaciers in the park.